asaadsaad/MWA-homework08-mongodb02/README.md

 # MWA - Homework - Mongodb
 ## Exercise 01
 Update the previous homework and use MongoDB for persisting the data in a collection (use Mongoose).
+Keep in mind that MongoDB uses `_id` property instead of `id` with `ObjectId` data type.

 ## MongoDB Geospacial Exercise (Optional)
 Considering the following MongoDB schema for `geolocation` collection: